-Figure 4a shows the symmetry of a broken specimen of mix S-20 in dry state.
-Every mineral particle (green marks) can be found on the left and on the right of the symmetry axle at a time.
-On the other hand, Figure 4b shows the lack of symmetry in a specimen broken after immersion.
+Figure 4a shows the symmetry of a broken specimen of mix S-20 in the dry state.
+All the mineral particles (green marks) can be found on the left and on the right of the symmetry axle at the same time.
+However, Figure 4b shows the lack of symmetry in a specimen that broke after immersion.
 A number of mineral particles of RA (red marks) appear just on the right.

-It evidences that the crack affected the interface RA - bituminous mortar rather than the mineral particles.
+This demonstrates that the crack affected the interface RA - bituminous mortar rather than the mineral particles.